JordanSog/Joy-Division/README.md

 The Program randomly generates out the album cover for Joy Division's debut album 'Unknown Pleasures'.
 The image on the cover is a “stacked plot” of the radio emissions given out by a pulsar, a “rotating neutron star".

-Any constructive criticism on my code is greatly appreciated.